Meta Layoffs Show the Human Cost of AI Spending

 stock went up.
 Each time, the people who were fired were told it wasn't

 personal.
-It was always personal.
-Every one of those 13,400 people has a name.
+Each of those 13,400 people is affected individually — their healthcare, their visas, their mortgages.
 What They're Building Instead So what's worth firing 13,400 people for?
 According to reports: Llama model training — Meta's open-source AI models require massive compute

 Data center expansion — Physical infrastructure for AI workloads